 I am a software engineer, classically trained musician, philosophy graduate, teacher and writer.

-My commercial development experience has been gained in a diverse range of industries: investment banking (Barclays Capital), two start-ups (Fluidinfo & Xmonic), media (The Guardian) and large public sector based projects (The Council of Europe & Royal College of Paediatrics and Child Health).
+My commercial development experience has been gained in a diverse range of industries: investment banking (Barclays Capital), two start-ups (Fluidinfo & Xmonic), media (The Guardian) and large public sector based projects (NHS England, The Council of Europe & Royal College of Paediatrics and Child Health).

 I can offer expertise in:

-In addition I am active in the free software community having created or actively contributed to several projects (see my Github page).
-I am especially active in the Python community as a member of the Python Software Foundation, the originator of the London Python Code Dojo, and as one of the organisers of the annual PyconUK conference.
-I regularly speak at conferences and other tech-related events (including PyconUK, Europython, OpenTech, Techhub and various "open source" related meet-ups).
-Some of my presentations can be found online.
+I am active in the free software community having created or actively contributed to several projects (see my Github page).
+I am especially active in the Python community as a Fellow of the Python Software Foundation, the originator of the London Python Code Dojo, and as one of the organisers of the annual PyconUK conference.
+I regularly speak at conferences and other tech-related events (including PyconUK, PyCon, Europython, OpenTech, Techhub and various "open source" related meet-ups).
+Some of my presentations can be found online and slides for my presentations can be found here.
 I also help organise and take part in the various NHSHackdays and some of the programming-in-education efforts (Computing at School, Python-related teacher outreach and the education track for PyconUK).
 Sometimes I have fun with mobile based augmented reality. :-)

-I am a published author having co-authored Learning jQuery Deferreds (with Terry Jones) and Getting Started with Fluidinfo (with Nicholas J.Radcliffe) for O'Reilly and Associates.
+I am a published author having authored Python in Education and co-authored Learning jQuery Deferreds (with Terry Jones) and Getting Started with Fluidinfo (with Nicholas J.Radcliffe) for O'Reilly and Associates.
 I have contributed both technical and general interest articles to the Guardian's Developer Blog and wrote articles for the UK version of Computer Shopper Magazine as a student to help finance my MSc.
-I occasionally write blog posts on this site and sometimes write as a guest blogger elsewhere (such as for O'Reilly Europe).
+I occasionally write blog posts on this site and sometimes write as a guest blogger elsewhere (such as for O'Reilly Radar).

 I was elected a Fellow of the RSA in 2012 and, as such, intend to use the opportunity to promote programming education through work done at PyconUK.